-The school safety plan is reviewed each year by the teachers and School Site Council.
-The school safety plan was last reviewed, updated and discussed with the school faculty in March 2017.
-Key elements of the plan include: crisis-response procedures; daily procedures; and procedures and policies for handling harassment and bullying, rules, discipline policies, supervision and schedules.
+Each year, the teachers and School Site Council review the school safety plan.
+The school faculty last reviewed, updated and discussed with the school safety plan in October 2017.
+Key elements of the plan include crisis-response procedures; daily procedures; and procedures and policies for handling harassment and bullying, rules, discipline policies, supervision and schedules.
 Willow Cove Elementary holds monthly fire drills and practices emergency procedures including earthquake drills, intruder lockdowns and other scenarios as needed.